Skip to main content

 <meta charset="utf-8" />

-<!-- Visit the npm registry to check the latest version https://www.npmjs.com/package/@cloudbase/js-sdk -->
+<!-- You can visit the npm registry to view the latest version at https://www.npmjs.com/package/@cloudbase/js-sdk -->

 <script src="https://static.cloudbase.net/cloudbase-js-sdk/${version}/cloudbase.full.js"></script>